jaquith/snippets-and-tests/README.md

 })
 ````

-### Example providing a wrapper for a TiQ extension
+### Example providing a wrapper for a TiQ extension that is just an expression (not a function)

 In this case, we use the optional 'before' and 'after' expression arguments to `exportNamedElements` to provide a wrapper, since the code we want to test is just a expression, not a full function.